ferhathaskaya/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ![alt text](<Example 3 – Step-by-Step Simplification.png>)

 > **Fig. :**  Left: The parallel paths A–B–C with A–C, and C–D–E with C–E, are reduced to single resistors.

-Right: The simplified A–C–E path becomes one equivalent edge between A and E, completing the circuit reduction.
+> **Fig. :** Right: The simplified A–C–E path becomes one equivalent edge between A and E, completing the circuit reduction.

 <details>
 <summary>Click to Expand Example 3: Step-by-Step Simplification Code</summary>